 In this workshop of 4 days, you will experience how you can enrich the way you will sing and perform, in group or as a choir.
 Starting with the TaKeTiNa polyrhythmic process to improve your musicality and presence, Baptiste Vaes and Tania Bosak will then guide you into new possibilities of interpretation and performance of the traditional repertoire through rhythm, voice and movement.

-We organize accommodation in the dorm of Pazin, with beds in rooms of mostly 4/5 people.
-If you prefer, we can help you find private accommodation in Pazin – on your own expenses.
+If you prefer, we can help you find private accommodation in Pazin (on your own expenses) or you can camp in the garden of Myriam and Goran (for free).
 Food is made by volunteers.

 PRICE, including workshop, accommodation in the dorm of Pazin and food (breakfast, lunch, dinner):